emkayonline/tw5visjs/README.md

 A demonstration of the wiki can be see at this projects [demo wiki](http://emkayonline.github.io/tw5visjs).

 To see the timeline in action,  view the tiddler called ShowTimelineDemo.
-This shows the timeline for construction of The Seven Wonders of the Waterways (Based on the original list by Robert Aickman).
+To view the graph in action, view the tiddler ShowGraph.

 The timeline is best viewed by increasing the window width in Theme Tweaks in the Appearance section of the ControlPanel.